ajuancer/shiny_static_download/README.md

 ## Problems with [shinyapps.io](https://www.shinyapps.io/).

 One factor to keep in mind is that, although the path is always the same, with the free plan of *shinyapps.io*, the server is not always running.
-This means that, each time the app is launched, the file which establish the static file, in this case [`server.R`](server.R), needs to be executed in order to achieve the two previous described goals.
-Once this is done, and until the server is shut down for inactivity, the static paths will work.
+This means that, each time the app is launched, the file which establish the static file, in this case [`server.R`](server.R), needs to be executed to achieve the two previously-described goals.
+Once this is done (and until the server is shut down for inactivity) the static paths will work.

 ## Example.